mozilla-mobile/mozilla-vpn-client/docs/Components/daemon.md

    peer has been successfully established.
 The public key of the Wireguard peer is provided as an argument to this signal.

- - `disconnected`: An asychronous signal sent from the daemon to inform the GUI client that the VPN has been terminated and the connection to all Wireguard peers has been stopped.
+ - `disconnected`: An asynchronos signal sent from the daemon to inform the GUI client that the VPN has been terminated and the connection to all Wireguard peers has been stopped.

 ## Platform Implementations